glowbuzzer/gbr/examples/delta/README.md

-# Glowbuzzer Delta Robot Example
+# Glowbuzzer Revolute Delta Robot Example

-This example demonstrates a delta robot using the Glowbuzzer React framework.
+This example demonstrates a revolute delta robot using the Glowbuzzer React framework.
 The application has two independent kinematics configurations: a simple 3-axis cartesian configuration and a single-axis auxilliary configuration.

 To run this example: